 - Or, when you click on the meeting link, you will automatically be prompted to download the launcher.

-- Be sure to try out ZOOM prior to Friday to make sure that it is not blocked by your school’s firewall.
+- Be sure to try out ZOOM prior to the day of the presentations to make sure that it is not blocked by your school’s firewall.

-- *Please mute your computer’s mic during the session.
+- *We will mute everyone’s mic during the session.
 This will improve the sound quality for everyone.*